neelkamath/crystal-skull/docs/usage.md

 `prism mock spec.oas3.json`

-The mock server will be running at the URL displayed on STDOUT.
+The mock server will be running at `http://localhost:4010`.